Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: ++

-To reiterate the main text, reference precision for \citationscore evaluates predicted subclaims against the reference subclaims that are grounded in the same cited video.
-However, like \claimscore precision, human annotated references are non-exhaustive for all the possible information that could be included in a prediction.
-This leads to the artifact that \textbf{reference precision penalizes factual claims that are not deemed salient to the source topic}.

-Unlike \claimscore precision, this \textbf{is a limitation} of reference precision. \citationscore is made to purely evaluate grounding in the cited sources.
-It does not matter if the information is not relevant, only that it is supported by the attributed sources.
+\paragraph{\citationscore.} Reference precision for \citationscore evaluates predicted subclaims against the reference subclaims grounded in the same cited document.
+Like \claimscore, human-annotated references are non-exhaustive, so reference precision penalizes factual claims not deemed salient to the source topic.
+Unlike \claimscore, this \textbf{is a limitation} of reference precision: \citationscore is designed to evaluate grounding in the cited sources, so it should not matter whether the information is relevant to the topic---only that it is supported by the attributed sources.